Arthur Laffer

 Arthur Betz Laffer (/ˈlæfər/; born August 14, 1940) is an American economist and author who first gained prominence during the Reagan administration as a member of Reagan's Economic Policy Advisory Board (1981–1989).
-Laffer is best known for the Laffer curve, an illustration of the theory that there exists some tax rate between 0% and 100% that will result in maximum tax revenue for government.
+Laffer is best known for the Laffer curve, an illustration of the hypothesis that there exists some tax rate between 0% and 100% that will result in maximum tax revenue for government.
 In certain circumstances, this would allow governments to cut taxes, and simultaneously increase revenue and economic growth.

 Laffer was an economic advisor to Donald Trump's 2016 presidential campaign.
-On June 19, 2019, President Trump awarded Laffer with the Presidential Medal of Freedom for his contributions in the field of economics.
+In 2019, President Trump awarded Laffer with the Presidential Medal of Freedom for his contributions in the field of economics.

 Early life and education

 Laffer was born in Youngstown, Ohio, the son of Marian Amelia "Molly" (née Betz), a homemaker and politician, and William Gillespie Laffer, president of the Clevite Corporation.
 He was raised in the Cleveland, Ohio area.
-He is a Presbyterian, and graduated from Cleveland's University School high school in 1958.
+He is a Presbyterian, and was graduated from Cleveland's University School high school in 1958.
 Laffer earned a B.A. in economics from Yale University (1963) and an M.B.A.
 (1965) and a Ph.D. in economics (1972) from Stanford University.

 Academia

-Laffer was an Associate Professor of Business Economics at the University of Chicago from 1970 to 1976 and a member of the Chicago faculty from 1967 through 1976.
+Laffer was an associate professor of Business Economics at the University of Chicago from 1970 to 1976 and a member of the Chicago faculty from 1967 through 1976.
 From 1976 to 1984 Laffer held the status as the Charles B. Thornton Professor of Business Economics at the University of Southern California School of Business.
 During this time Laffer helped pass Proposition 13, the California initiative that drastically cut property taxes in the state in 1978.
-In the mid-1980s, Laffer was the Distinguished University Professor at Pepperdine University in Malibu, and a member of the Pepperdine Board of Directors.
+In the mid-1980s, Laffer was the Distinguished University Professor at Pepperdine University in Malibu, and a member of the Pepperdine University Board of Directors.

 Politics

-Laffer was the first to hold the title of Chief Economist at the Office of Management and Budget (OMB) under George Shultz from October 1970 to July 1972.
-During the years 1972 to 1977, Laffer was a consultant to Secretary of the Treasury William Simon, Secretary of Defense Donald Rumsfeld and Secretary of the Treasury George Shultz.
+Laffer was the first to hold the title of chief economist at the Office of Management and Budget (OMB) under George Shultz from October 1970 to July 1972.
+During the years 1972 to 1977, he was a consultant to Secretary of the Treasury William Simon, Secretary of Defense Donald Rumsfeld and Secretary of the Treasury George Shultz.

 Laffer was a member of President Reagan's Economic Policy Advisory Board for both of his terms (1981–1989) and was a founding member of the Reagan Executive Advisory Committee for the presidential race of 1980.
-Laffer served as a member of the Executive Committee of the Reagan/Bush Finance Committee in 1984.
+He served as a member of the executive committee of the Reagan/Bush Finance Committee in 1984.

 In 1986, Laffer was a candidate for the Republican nomination for the U.S. Senate—which he lost in the California primary to U.S. Congressman Ed Zschau, who lost in the general election to the incumbent, Democrat Alan Cranston.
 Laffer identifies himself as a staunch fiscal conservative.
 However, he has stated publicly that he voted for President Bill Clinton in 1992 and 1996.
-Laffer references President Clinton's conservative fiscal and unregulated market policies as cornerstones of his support.
+He references President Clinton's conservative fiscal and unregulated market policies as cornerstones of his support.